 Until, you know, we couldn't go anymore.
 Until I'd worn away so much bone that I couldn't even walk on that foot.
 And then after the reconstructive surgery when my body had to raise its voice to shout at me that something was really, really WRONG, in order for me to hear it.
 Because that's what pain is --a signal that something is wrong.
 That's what illness IS.
 That's what bunions ARE.
 All of it, messages from our bodies that something needs some attention, needs addressing, needs some freaking compassion.

 It's so hard for us, though, to extend that compassion to ourselves.
-When the doctor first x-rayed my foot, he said that I had broken it three or four times.
+When the doctor first x-rayed my foot, he said that I had broken it four or five times.
 I never noticed.
 I mean, I remember feeling some annoying pain that maybe slowed me down for a couple of days, but I never went to the doctor or, God forbid, rested.
 I just expected my body to keep going, broken or not, because I HAD THINGS TO DO.
 Things that seemed more important than being kind to my poor body, my poor SELF.

 Plus, it gets all messed up with our brains sending messages about what kindness looks like when we are being kind to ourselves.
 Raise your hand if you've ever thought, "I deserve this cookie because of what I just went through at the DMV."
 "I'm going to have a margarita the size of Brazil now that I'm done with finals."
 "I deserve this entire cheesecake because I just ran a marathon."
 So, we get all tied up in what we think we deserve, without thinking about what would really be kind to our bodies.
 We don't listen, most of us, to what our bodies really NEED.
 We aren't really interested in what would REALLY reward ourselves.
 Rest, healthy green vegetables, cool clean water --that's not sexy.
 That doesn't feel like a reward!
 I used to take my high-school final exams fueled by raw cookie dough--because nothing says "mental clarity and balance" like a stressed-out, sleep-deprived teenager strung out on massive amounts of refined sugar.
 I thought I deserved to eat something totally decadent as a reward for withstanding all that stress.
 It would have been so much kinder to fuel up with something healthy.